Skip to main content

 As one reference point, look at the way Cuaron builds suspense in his Potter film versus the way Columbus did in his films.
 When Harry hears the basilisk’s voice in the walls, the camera starts to hover over Harry as though taking on the perspective of the spectral voice in the walls, all while keeping a claustrophobically tight frame around Harry’s face.
 The scene is underscored with a creeping motif, and the lighting grows a little less saturated.
 Columbus generates tension by drenching the scene with the suggested presence of an unseen, ghostly entity.

 Compare that to a similar scene in "Prisoner of Azkaban" when Harry is menaced by the The Grim.
 There’s no music in this scene, at least at the start.
 Cuaron makes the situation seem direr not by making everything less colorful but by drowning it all in shadows.
 There’s also a lot of build-up in this moment by having the structures in the playground stir and creak as though responding to an unseen evil before we finally see the vague outline of The Grim.
-In both scenes, the intent is roughly the same, but both directors have a slightly different way of achieving this effect.
+In both scenes, the intent is roughly the same, but these are fundamentally different experiences.

-Another fascinating aspect of Cuaron’s voice is his interest in the small quirks of this wizarding world.
-The film devotes an entire scene where Harry wrestles with the Monstrous Book of Monsters, a minor feature of the book that played no real part in the main storyline and resolved no plot points.
+A lot of turning points that get only a few paragraphs of description in the text (Aunt Marge’s ballooning, the dementors’ attack at the lake, etc.) become full 3-act concertos onscreen.
+Cuaron had to ask Steve Kloves to specify in the screenplay that the buttons on Marge’s coat would burst from her neck and hit Dudley in the face (twice).
+The film also devotes an entire scene where Harry wrestles with the Monstrous Book of Monsters, a minor feature of the book that played no real part in the main storyline and resolved no plot points.
 Why spend two minutes of the film’s precious runtime focusing on Harry’s war against his homework when we could use that time explaining the Marauder’s Map connection to Harry’s dad?

 Again, there's a lot more to adaptation than lifting as many lines and chapters as you can from the book onto the screenplay for the actors to recite.
-(Though while we're here, we'll also give a shout-out to Steve Kloves, who wrote the screenplay for seven of the eight films.)
 Adaptation is also about knowing how to convey an experience using the tools and signposts unique to film as a medium, and most of these tools do not involve actors sitting around telling the audience things.
-The intricacies of what is displayed on the screen go a long way in building that experience.

 Long before spoken word was a part of the film's repertoire, you saw talented filmmakers making the most of the film experience with only the creative use of imagery.
 F.W.
 Murnau's Sunrise: A Song of Two Humans sees a husband and wife go through a deep and profound transformation as a couple, and the only way to communicate that is through what plays out visually onscreen.
-And with only a few title cards to tell us, it falls mostly on the images to describe not only the literal plot actions, "the man and the wife are rediscovering their love for each other," but the deep emotional undercurrents that this entails.
+And with only a few title cards to exposit, it falls mostly on the images to describe not only the literal plot actions, but the deep emotional undercurrents that this entails.

 Of all the Harry Potter directors, Cuaron has probably the strongest instincts for visual storytelling and the creative application of film language.
 The boggart lesson, for example, opens as we zoom in on the reflection in the wardrobe only to pass through the window of the mirror and into the “real world.”
 At the end of the scene, we repeat this trick as we pass once again through the reflection.
-Bookending the scene like this turns the entire episode into something like Harry's reflective thought experiment.
-You don't see this kind of arthouse approach to filmmaking within mainstream film as often.
+Bookending the scene like this frames the entire episode like Harry's looking glass thought experiment.
+This kind of arthouse filmmaking feels out of place among other blockbusters, but here?
+It's just part of the magic.

 There are also individual moments—like in the Whomping Willow blitz when the frame pauses for a second as Harry realizes Hermione's about to drag him along for the ride—that feel like they belong in a Bugs Bunny short.
 Goodness, the entire Knight Bus sequence belongs in a Bugs Bunny short.